open-mmlab/mmengine/docs/en/design/runner.md

 A feature of `Runner` is that it will always lazily initialize modules managed by itself.
 To be specific, `Runner` won't build every module on initialization, and it won't build a module until it is needed in current `Loop`.
-Therefore, you only need to provide a limited set of configs/modules if you are running only one of `train`, `val` or `test` pipeline.
+Therefore, if you are running only one of the `train`, `val`, or `test` pipelines, you only need to provide the relevant configs/modules.

 ## Loop